Google Sheets is used to export OR import data. This Help Center post explains how to make it possible to export and import using only one Sheet!

 Now, you have successfully made the Google Spreadsheet in which you can export data from MoreApp and also import data to MoreApp.

-6. Add the Google Sheets-hook to export data
+5. Add the Google Sheets Integration to export data

-After you have made the Google sheet ready to export, you can add the Google Sheets-hook.
-With this hook, you can export data from MoreApp to Google sheets.
+With this integration, you can export data from MoreApp to Google Sheets.
 Click here to find out how to do this.

 To import data from the Google Sheets to MoreApp, you can add it as a data source.
 Here, you can see how to do it.